 There are several methods to mix air and LPG vapor, but probably the most simple is by using a venturi-type mixer, consisting of a venturi-tube and a venturi- nozzle.
 This method, as well as other methods, holds very accurate air-to-fuel ratios through a narrow range.
 This type mixer does not generally require compressed air for operation.
 The mixture of air/vapor is fed into a surge tank, where it is maintained at a set pressure, and then drawn from the surge tank for use.
 This type system is only recommended for intermittent periods of use and is simple to install, operate, and maintain.

 For larger system capacities, or for higher system pressures, AES has developed, and received national and international patents for, a Piston Operated Mixer (POM).
-This mixer type utilizes very simple, yet extremely effective components, making this mixer probably the easiest to operate, most reliable, easiest to control, most stable mixer on the market today.
+This mixer utilizes very simple, yet extremely effective components, making this mixer the easiest to operate, most reliable, easiest to control, and most stable mixer on the market today.
 It combines the advantages of "floating orifice" type mixers and "proportional blenders" in one compact unit.